 Broker understands and agrees that its access to the Website will be limited to (i) the products listed on Exhibit A attached hereto and hereby incorporated herein by reference and (ii) Participants (as defined in the BETA) which have been approved as such by Enron in its sole discretion for purposes of this Fee Agreement.
 Enron may in its discretion expand such list from time to time.
 Broker hereby agrees that it shall not be due any commission or other fee or remuneration of any kind from Enron in connection with any Execution or Transaction (as defined in the BETA) resulting from an Execution on the Website or resulting from the telephonic initiation of a Transaction using a Website price regardless of any prior agreement or understanding between Enron and Broker.

 In consideration of Enron granting of access to the Website to Broker, Broker will pay to Enron a fee of $250,000.00 (the “Access Fee”) which fee is due and payable upon the execution of this Fee Agreement.
 The term of this Fee Agreement shall be one year from the later of the receipt by Enron of the Access Fee or the date of issuance or activation of the initial password and userid for Broker.
 The term may be renewed for additional one-year periods upon written agreement of the parties.

+In the event of a conflict between the provisions of this Agreement and the BETA, the provisions of the BETA shall control.

 This Fee Agreement will be governed by and construed in accordance with the laws of the State of New York.